| About the Model: HERETICUS IIA Free-lance, Non-release Horizontal Cross

 more power at less steam pressure on the

+LP cylinder from a relatively smaller boiler.
 Valve Systems - Drop Valves - LP (Large

-The drop valve design used on this engine
+Cylinder) The drop valve design used on this engine

 is similar to a piston valve.
 It is loosely